Microlocal Theory of Legendrian Links and Cluster Algebras

 In fact, each completion of the $\bL$-compressing system $\fS$ to a basis $\fB$ of $H_1(L,T)$, gives a cluster $\mathcal{X}$-structure on $\cM_1(\La,T)$.
 The initial quiver $Q$ is defined by the intersections in $\fB$ and the initial cluster $\mathcal{X}$-variables are microlocal monodromies associated with elements of $\fB$.
 In addition, the mutable cluster $\mathcal{X}$-variables are those associated with curves in the $\bL$-compressing system $\fS$ and different choices of completion of $\fS$ to a basis $\fB$ give quasi-equivalent cluster $\mathcal{X}$-structures on $\cM_1(\La,T)$. \end{cor}

-Corollary \ref{cor:Xstructure} is a new result, and completes the proof of existence of a cluster $\mathcal{X}$-structure, first hinted at in \cite{STWZ}.
-Indeed, the particular computation of square faces done in that work is independently recovered, and generalized, by the above corollary.\footnote{E.g.~for all positroids in $\mbox{Gr}(k,n)$, $k\geq 3,n\geq 6$, Corollary \ref{cor:Xstructure} constructs all infinitely many $\mathcal{X}$-clusters via microlocal techniques, whereas \cite{STWZ} built only finitely many candidates.} It is crucial to understand that there is currently no proof of Corollary \ref{cor:Xstructure} on its own.
-Namely, we are only able to deduce the existence of a cluster $\mathcal{X}$-structure once we have proven the existence of a cluster $\mathcal{A}$-structure in Theorem \ref{thm:main}: the mathematical reason is that the results used from Berenstein-Fomin-Zelevinsky \cite{BFZ05} are only applicable to cluster $\mathcal{A}$-structures and that the codimension-2 arguments in Section \ref{sec:cluster} require an explicit understanding of the $\mathcal{A}$-variables, including their irreducibility; see also Subsection \ref{ssec:clarificationAX}.
+Corollary \ref{cor:Xstructure} is a new result and establishes the existence of a (full) cluster $\mathcal{X}$-structure.
+It is crucial to understand that there is currently no proof of Corollary \ref{cor:Xstructure} on its own.
+Namely, we are only able to deduce the existence of a cluster $\mathcal{X}$-structure once we have proven the existence of a full cluster $\mathcal{A}$-structure in Theorem \ref{thm:main}: two mathematical reasons are that the results used from \cite{BFZ05} are only applicable to cluster $\mathcal{A}$-structures and that the codimension-2 arguments in Section \ref{sec:cluster} require an explicit understanding of the $\mathcal{A}$-variables, including their irreducibility; see also Subsection \ref{ssec:clarificationAX}.

-\begin{remark} Note that, as said above, the cluster $\mathcal{A}$-structures constructed in Theorem \ref{thm:main} can be used to compute cohomology rings, the Deligne splitting, build holomorphic symplectic structures, perform finite point counts and more.
-In contrast, none of this is possible in general if we just have a cluster $\mathcal{X}$-structure: this further illustrates the significant differences between cluster $\mathcal{A}$-structures and cluster $\mathcal{X}$-structures, and the versatility of the former in comparison to the latter. \end{remark}